Trismegiste/genetic/README.md

 # Printing solutions

-This app uses 4 different loggers : TextLogger for printing creature, GrafxLogger for viewing the population graphically, StatLogger to estimate if the evolution process is convergent or not.
+This app uses 4 different loggers : TextLogger for printing creature, GrafxLogger for viewing the population graphically, StatLogger to estimate if the evolution process is convergent or not and finally, FileLogger to store population genomes.
+An AggregateLogger is added to aggregate multiple loggers.

 # Results

 Here's an example with L5r.
 Running 200 iterations with 1000 characters.

+## Command
 ```
 php app.php l5r:free --extinct=1 --round=3 --plot=l5r --animate --stat --dump 1000 200
 ```